 The consumer price index (CPI) in 1933 was 2.3. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.67% per year.
-Prices in 2017 are 4656.5% higher than prices in 1933.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.67% per year.
+Prices in 2018 are 4742.1% higher than prices in 1933.

 |CPI in 1933||2.3|